rutal-Inc/midhah-web/README.md

 ## ℹ️ Introduction

-Midhah is the leading and most authentic platform that allows you to effortlessly search and read the authentic Hamd, Naat, Manqbat, or Durood o Salam that suits your interests and taste.
-It started its journey in December 2016 as an online Naat lyrics website under the name of TheNaat.com and later got rebranded as Midhah Lyrics in October 2022.
+Midhah is the leading and most authentic platform that allows you to effortlessly search and read authentic Hamd, Naat, Manqbat, or Durood-e-Salam that suits your interests and taste.
+It began its journey in December 2016 as an online Naat lyrics website under the name TheNaat.com and was later rebranded as Midhah Lyrics in October 2022.

 ## 🐛 Bugs and feature requests